mouseless/baked/unreleased.md

   `CompositeFileProvider` implementation
 - `ReadAsString` and `ReadAsStringAsync` helper extensions are now added for `IFileProvider`
-- `DomainAssemblies` feature now have options to auto add embedded and physical file providers for give assemblies
+- `DomainAssemblies` feature now have options to auto add embedded file providers for give assemblies
+- `Dotnet` feature now adds embedded and physical file providers for given entry assembly